 The Catholic Diocese of Uromi encompasses the entire Esanland.
-Geographically, the Catholic Diocese of Uromi is located in the central region of Edo state, made up of Esan West, Esan Central, Esan North East, Esan South East, Esan South West and Igueben Local Government Areas.
-It has the following territorial boundaries: In the North and North-West, it is bounded by Etsako Local Government Area; in the West by Uhunmwode Local government Area, and in the East by the Rivers Alika and Niger.
-The diocese is comprised of the following towns: Ekpoma, Irrua, Iruekpen, Ewu, Uromi, Ubiaja, Udo, Oria, Ugboha, Illushi, Ifeku, Onogholo, Uzea, Ewatto, Okhuesan, Emu, Orowa, Uroh, Ohordua, Ewohimi, Igueben, Opoji, Ugbegun, Eghoro, Urohi, Ukhun, Idoa, Ebelle, Okalo, Ogwa, Ujiogba, Ugun, Amahor, Ewossa, and Ekpon.
+Geographically, the Catholic Diocese of Uromi is located in the North Central Region of Edo state, made up of Esan West, Esan Central, Esan North East, Esan South East, and Igueben Local Government Areas.
+It has the following territorial boundaries: In the North and North-West, it is bounded by Etsako Local Government Areas; in the West by Uhunmwode Local Government Area and in the East by the Rivers Alika and Niger.
+The Diocese is comprised of the following towns: Ekpoma, Irrua, Ewu, Uromi, Ubiaja, Udo, Oria, Ugboha, Illushi, Ifeku, Onogholo, Uzea, Ewatto, Okhuesan, Emu, Orowa, Uroh, Ohordua, Ewohimi, Igueben, Opoji, Ugbegun, Egoro, Urohi, Ukhun, Idoa, Ebelle, Okalo, Ogwa, Ujiogba, Ugun, Amahor, Ewossa, and Ekpon.

 It was such stations that gradually evolved into parishes in some places.
-Sadly, this school system of evangelization was interrupted in 1971, when the Military Government of Nigeria took over all private schools from their rightful owners.
+Sadly, this school system of evangelization was interrupted in 1971, when the Military Government took over all private schools in Nigeria from their rightful owners.

-On the December 14, 2005, Pope Benedict XVI created the Diocese of Uromi.
-This young, dynamic and promising Diocese was canonically erected on 25thFebruary, 2006 with Most Rev. Dr. Augustine Obiora Akubeze installed as its pioneer Bishop.
+On December 14, 2005, Pope Benedict XVI, out of the Archdiocese of Benin City created the Diocese of Uromi.
+This young, dynamic and promising Diocese was canonically erected on February 25, 2006, with Most Rev. Dr. Augustine Obiora Akubeze installed as its pioneer Bishop.

 FACTS AND FIGURES OF THE DIOCESE

 |Year of Creation

 |Area of Territory

 |Catechetical/Evangelisation Training Centre